richard-porter/dimensional-authorship/analysis/permanent-tells.md

 **What AI produces instead:** Without a human governor, there are no authentic rejection events.
 The AI’s selection criteria are internal to the generation process.
 What survives does so because it satisfied the model’s optimization, not because a person with stakes in the work decided it was true.

 **Why it’s permanent:** Authentic rejection requires a governing intelligence with preferences that exist *outside the text*.
 Those preferences cannot be reconstructed from the outputs, because rejections don’t leave artifacts in the output — they leave artifacts in the *absence* of certain options.
 The negative space is the tell.

+**TCP connection:** The chain-of-custody logic in the Trust Chain Protocol (§3.2) captures what was approved and passed forward.
+Authentic Rejection Events are the inverse: the negative-space provenance record of what the governing intelligence encountered and declined.
+A complete chain-of-custody includes both the accepted chain and the refusal record.
+Neither is sufficient alone — the pattern of refusals is often more probative of governing intention than the pattern of approvals, because refusals are where the human’s values operated against the model’s optimization.
+See [Trust Chain Protocol §3.2](https://github.com/richard-porter/trust-chain-protocol).

 -----